CordThomas/purple_air/README.md

 This project includes a collection of Python scripts to download Purple Air air quality (particulate matter) data from the thingspeak.com API for a set of sensors that are within a specified geographic region (minimum/maximum latitude/longitude).

 The scripts include methods to download data from the thingspeak API, merge and augment the data and then perform various spatial and temporal analyses along with visualizations to be able to comprehend air quality across space and time.

+The scripts build a table of all the registered PA sensors on the network in a sqlite database then use that table as a source for the sensors of interest, where they are and when they last reported.

 For now, this repository includes only the download scripts as I am still working on the analytic elements.